brianhigh/brfss/sql_examples.md

 This dataset will be too large to fit in memory for most desktop and laptop computers.
 When this entire dataset is loaded into memory as an R dataframe, it consumes almost 30 GB of RAM.
 As of 2023, most workstations have only 16 GB of RAM or less.

 Instead, we have [exported](download_brfss_into_duckdb.R) the data into a DuckDB database file.
 This allows access to just the data we need without loading all of it into memory at once.
 We have also limited the number of variables to only those present (359) in the first year's (2012) dataset.
+For 2021, we will create a separate table with all of the variables from that year, so we can look at some of the newer variables.

 The CDC has provided a [codebook](https://www.cdc.gov/brfss/annual_data/2021/pdf/codebook21_llcp-v2-508.pdf) for use in understanding variables and codes.
-In particular, we will focus on tobacco use and alcohol consumption in the state of Washington.
+In particular, we will focus on tobacco use and alcohol consumption in the United States and the Pacific Nortwest (PNW) states (Alask, Idaho, Montana, Oregon, and Washington).

 ## Setup